-- SUPPORT

 - Meet our team

-- Available supportHow to access support
+- Available support

 - How to access support

 Available support

 Designated Safeguarding Leads

 At school we have a number of experienced Designated Safeguarding Leads and Deputy DSLs who act as the first point of contact for any safegaurding or child protection incidents or concerns.
 Their level of experience means that they are able to act promptly, accordingly and also support pupils and families through any process initiated.